Skip to main content

 3.9.2 SPECIFICATIONS ARTIFACTS

-This aspect model is written in SAMM 2.1.0 as a modeling language conformant to CX-0003
+This aspect model is written in SAMM 2.1.0 as a modelling language conformant to CX-0003.

 3.9.3 LICENSE